nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 We need to setup a environment variable (MYSQL_ROOT_PASSWORD) and configuration file into our MariaDB image container.
 We will use secret in order to set the environment variable and ConfigMap to share del MariaDB configuration.
 ```
-68. How can you create a secret in kubernetes?
+68. How to create a secret in kubernetes?
 ```
 // you can create secrets in kubernetes from two ways: